ray-project/ray/doc/source/data/faq.rst

 * There is no more special interpretation of single-column schema containing just ``__value__`` as a column.
 * The default batch format is ``numpy`` instead of ``default`` (pandas).
 * ``schema()`` returns a unified Schema class instead of ``Union[pyarrow.lib.Schema, type]``.
+* When lists of array-like objects are returned from map batches, they will be converted into a contiguous numpy array, rather than treated as a list of objects.

 **Datasource behavior changes**: